Equity, Leadership Studies, and Instructional Technologies (ELSIT)

 Administrative Services Credential

-The ELSIT Department offers a Tier 1 Administrative Services Credential.
+The ELSIT Department offers a Preliminary Administrative Services Credential.
 This credential program is a 12-month hybrid program, beginning in January of each year, and ending in December of the same year.
-Students obtain a Master of Arts Degree in Educational Administration as part of this credential program.
+Students obtain a Master of Arts Degree in Educational Administration and Leadership as part of this credential program.
 See Credential Programs for more information.

 Instructional Technology Certificate